 lsblk tool to check and verify disk space:

 The output shows disks as empty.
-Every other action or process is the same as on any standard server provision.
+Every other action or process is the same as with any standard server provision.

 Netris Controller and Netris Softgate

 Netris provides an all-in-one network management solution.
-To deploy Netris Controller or Netris Softgate as an Ubuntu Jammy server, select the corresponding tile.
+Select the corresponding tile to deploy Netris Controller or Netris Softgate as an Ubuntu Jammy server.
 Follow the steps in the article linked below for each selection.

 - Netris Controller.
 This selection installs the Netris Controller software on your server.
 This server is responsible for managing the whole Netris solution.
 Only one controller is required regardless of the number of SoftGate nodes.

 - Netris Softgate.
-This tile deploys SoftGate nodes and offers two licenses: 1 Gbps and 10 Gbps.
+This tile deploys SoftGate nodes and offers three licenses: 1 Gbps, 10 Gbps, and 25 Gbps.
 These nodes provide all the networking features that Netris offers.
 It is recommended to install at least 2 SoftGate nodes to achieve sufficient redundancy.

 STEP 5: Specify Hostname